 Use the Browse feature to locate and Upload an image

 Type a brief description (Note: Keep the description short -- 80 characters with spaces -- for best mobile phone display)

-Save to return to the Gallery Images admin page, where you may add additional images, or Log out to exit the system
+Save to return to the Gallery Images admin page, where you may add additional images or videos, or Log out

 From the Gallery Images admin page, use the Edit tab to modify the title, description, or year for a particular image.